Genocide (comics): Fictional character biography

 Genocide's creation as depicted in DC Universe #0 (June 2008).

 At some point in the future, Ares steals the dead body of Wonder Woman.
-He comes back through time and manipulates Barbara Minerva and T. O. Morrow to gather a team of scientists to collect soil samples from various regions of Earth where acts of genocide took place over the past 100 years, ranging from 1908 to 2008.
+He comes back through time and manipulates Barbara Minerva and T. O. Morrow to gather a team of scientists to collect soil samples from sites of genocide - Auschwitz, Jasenovac, Darfur, Rwanda, and Cambodia.
 The scientists, with the help of Felix Faust, use the soil to empower the corpse of Wonder Woman with evil energy, creating Genocide.
 Morrow believes that Genocide is too unstable to be let loose and begs Minerva to terminate the project, but is ignored.

 Minerva initially sends Genocide to attack a shopping mall in Washington, D.C. and draw the Justice League's attention.
 Wonder Woman investigates the attack, only to be severely beaten by Genocide, who steals the Lasso of Truth.
-After having the lasso grafted to her body by the Crime Doctor, Genocide is sent to the Department of Metahuman Affairs to retrieve the captive Doctor Psycho.
-Genocide uses the lasso to create an explosion of psychic energy that destroys the Department's headquarters, killing most people in the vicinity and leaving the survivors in an unstable emotional state.
+After having the lasso surgically grafted to her body by the Crime Doctor, Genocide is sent to the base of the Department of Metahuman Affairs to retrieve the captive Doctor Psycho.
+Genocide is attacked by Justice League members Green Lantern, Firestorm, and Red Tornado, but quickly stops them.
+When Wonder Woman returns with reinforcements, Genocide uses the lasso to create an explosion of psychic energy that destroys the Department's headquarters, killing most people in the vicinity and leaving the survivors in an unstable emotional state.
+Before leaving, Genocide kidnaps Wonder Woman's friend Etta Candy.
+Genocide tortures Candy, ultimately leaving her comatose.

 Athena reveals to Diana the truth behind Genocide and that Ares will use the creature as an instrument to destroy the gods and heroes unless Diana can stop him.
 Upon learning this, Diana attacks Genocide with renewed vigor, ripping the Lasso from Genocide's body and leaving her to drown in the ocean.
 Ares transfers Genocide's soul into a clay figure and gives the figure to the rogue Amazon warrior Alkyone, who is determined to destroy Diana.
 When Alkyone becomes the queen of Themyscira, she causes the spirit of Genocide to enter herself and three other Amazon allies by sacrificing the clay figure.

 In the DC Rebirth relaunch, Genocide is depicted as a golem of unknown origin who was previously buried on the island of the Gargareans in the Tyrrhenian Sea.
 In the present, Paula von Gunther finds and revives Genocide, binding her to her will.
 With Gunther acting as Warmaster, Genocide helped to form the Four Horsemen with Devastation and the ogre Armageddon.